-I currently reside in Cape Girardeau, Missouri, working as Area Head and Associate Professor of Digital Arts at Southeast Missouri State University.
-Originally from Ohio, I received my BFA in 2D Art with a Concentration in Photography from Bowling Green State University in Bowling Green, Ohio.
-I went on study at Maryland Institute College of Art in Baltimore, Maryland, where I earned a MA in Digital Art, which I then transferred into a MFA in Photography and Digital Imaging.
-Before moving to Missouri, I was an adjunct professor at Pennsylvania College of Art and Design in Lancaster, Pennsylvania.
-My photographs have been exhibited around the country and are held in private collections internationally.
+Emily Denlinger currently resides in Cape Girardeau, Missouri, working as Area Head and Associate Professor of Digital Arts at Southeast Missouri State University.
+Originally from Ohio, she received a BFA in 2D Art with a Concentration in Photography from Bowling Green State University in Bowling Green, Ohio.
+She went on study at Maryland Institute College of Art in Baltimore, Maryland, where she earned a MA in Digital Art, which she then transferred into a MFA in Photography and Digital Imaging.
+Before moving to Missouri, she was an adjunct professor at Pennsylvania College of Art and Design in Lancaster, Pennsylvania.
+Her photographs have been exhibited around the country and are held in private collections internationally.